beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 - *OpenStack Networking*: provides API-driven network and IP address management capabilities.
 The system allows the users to create their own networks and assign static, floating, or dynamic IP addresses to VM instances.
-- *OpenStack Dashboard*: provides a web interface for the administrators and users to the system management capabilities, such as VM image management, VM instance life cycle management, storage management, etc.
+- *OpenStack Dashboard (Horizon)*: provides a web interface for the administrators and users to the system management capabilities, such as VM image management, VM instance life cycle management, and storage management.
 - *OpenStack Identity (Keystone)*: a centralized user account management service acting as an authentication and access control system.
 In addition, the service provides the access to a registry of the OpenStack services deployed in the data center and their communication endpoints.
-- *OpenStack Image (Glance)*:
+- *OpenStack Image (Glance)*: provides various VM image management capabilities, such as registration, delivery, and snapshotting.
+The service supports multiple VM image formats including Raw.
+AMI, VHD, VDI (VirtualBox, qcow2, VMDK, and OVF.

-Tell about: decoupling, service interaction (AMPQ), possible service distribution and replication -> scalability and fault tolerance.
+The OpenStack software is architectured with the aim of providing decoupling between the services constituting the system.
+The services interact with each other through the public API they provide and using Keystone as a registry for obtaining the information about endpoints of the other services.
+The OpenStack Compute service, also referred to as Nova, is on a shared-nothing messaging-based architecture, which allows running the services on multiple servers.
+The services, which compose Nova communicate via the Advanced Message Queue Protocol (AMQP) using asynchronous calls to avoid blocking.
+In the next section we compare the major open source Cloud platforms.

 # Comparison of Open Source Cloud Platforms